 It is also important to keep bearish sentiment in perspective.
 The October fall may seem dramatic, but this is hardly the first sell-off in recent memory.

-Beginning in January 2018, the FTSE fell 950 points (13.8%) over a 2-month period.
+Beginning in January 2018, the UK Index fell 950 points (13.8%) over a 2-month period.
 The sell-off started in the United States, as expectations grew that the Fed would continue raising interest rates to combat growing inflation under the freshly appointed Chairman Jerome Powell.
 The era of cheap money was coming to an end and it was high time for a correction in global equities, overvalued relative to their fundamentals.

 For continuing analytical coverage of UK and international markets, you can also sign up to have our research sent directly to your inbox.